irosenb/Blog-backup/source/_posts/2013-07-20-artists-or-scientists.markdown

 categories:
 ---

-*Are we artists or scientists?* That's the big question.
+*Are we artists or scientists?* That is the question.

 ---